hytechclub/web-102/ForLoops/Challenges.md

 # Challenges: All `for` One and One `for` All
 Try to complete these `for` loop challenges!

-Start by forking [this Repl project](https://replit.com/@HylandOutreach/AllForOne).
+Start by remixing [this project](https://glitch.com/edit/#!/remix/all-for-one-and-one-for-all).
 Run the program and test out some of the buttons.
 Some of them are working, some of them are a little broken, and some of them do not do anything!
 Follow these instructions to update the functionality of each button.

 Note that the **Existing Buttons** challenges are simpler than the **New Buttons** challenges.
 Feel free to hop around to whatever you would like!